 Optional Ones that I Have Used and Liked:

 See some of my favorite Skin Texture Overhauls for Skyrim’s females.

-- Better Males other files
+- Better Males (other files available)

 - Better Makeup for SKSE (if you aren’t using a skin option with HD tint masks)

 - Seductive Lips HD (alt HD lip tint mask)

 - Pretty Lips (alt HD lip tint masks)

 - Somewhat different than UNP but they have a lot of similarities.

 - CBBE Skin Texture (for UNP also) (NSFW images)

 - Has a good muscle variant, but the skin is not 4k.
 It’s still lovely in closeups.